joefitzgerald/packer-windows/hyperv/terraform/README.md

 ### Create / Apply

 Create the Azure VM with.
-After 5 minutes the VM should be up and running, and the provision.ps1 script will run inside the VM to install Packer, Vagrant, HyperV and then reboots the VM and adds the VM switch 'packer-hyperv-iso' and DHCP server.
+After 5 minutes the VM should be up and running, and the provision.ps1 script will run inside the VM to install Packer, Vagrant, Hyper-V and then reboots the VM and adds the internal virtual switch 'packer-hyperv-iso' and DHCP server.

 ```bash
 terraform apply
 ```

-If you want more than one Packer VM, then use `terraform apply -var count=3`.
+If you want more than one Packer VM, then use eg. `terraform apply -var count=3`.

 ## Stage 2: Packer build

 Now RDP into the Azure VM `pckr-01.westeurope.cloudapp.azure.com` (the dns_prefix is specified in `variables.tf`).
-Open a PowerShell terminal and clone my packer-windows repo or any other repo with a Packer template for HyperV.
+Open a PowerShell terminal and clone my packer-windows repo or any other repo with a Packer template for Hyper-V.

 ```
 git clone https://github.com/StefanScherer/packer-windows